varrtix/varscripts/README.md

 # varscripts
-Auto install some software and system setting.
+Auto install some softwares and system settings.